How To Rebel Wilson Weight Loss?

 Did you know that it’s nearly impossible to determine someone’s health status by simply looking at them?
 In fact, there are plenty of skinny people who live off of fast food, are sedentary, and have one or more nutrition-related chronic diseases.
 On the contrary, there are many individuals who are overweight by BMI standards, yet follow a balanced diet, get regular exercise, and are metabolically healthy, meaning that their labs (blood sugar, cholesterol, etc.) and vitals (heart rate, blood pressure, etc.) are in the normal range.

 Weight loss is by no means the only benefit of healthy living, nor is it the best indicator of health or success.
-While weight loss can certainly be a motivator when it comes to living a healthy lifestyle, it should never be the central focus or it will be all too easy to become discouraged or give up if your weight loss unexpected stalls.
+While weight loss can certainly be a motivator when it comes to living a healthy lifestyle, it should never be the central focus or it will be all too easy to become discouraged or give up if your weight loss unexpectedly stalls.

 Rather than asking ourselves what the scale says this week, let’s ask ourselves what really matters.
-Did our cholesterol level improve our last doctor’s visit?
+Did our cholesterol level improve during our last doctor’s visit?
 Are we sleeping better and feeling more energetic?
 Do you feel less anxious or depressed?
 Do you get less winded walking up a flight of stairs?
 These are all important factors that can motivate us to keep going, even if the scale isn’t necessarily budging as quickly as we would like.

 It is also important to embrace Rebel’s mindset and find peace with our bodies, no matter our size.
 We must trust that as long as we stay physically active, nourish our bodies with healthy foods on a regular basis, and treat ourselves in moderation, our weight will settle where it is meant to settle.